 There are numerous trainer-led programs that will bring you face to face with these gentle and smart animals such as the Kids’ Aquatic program, to the Trainer for a Day option.

 After your dolphin encounter, if you want to extend your oceanic experience there are plenty of options including surfing and stand-up paddling.
 If you are more adventurous try an outrigger canoe surfing excursion where you will surf the waves in a 4-person canoe.

-If you are in the mood to pamper yourself, indulge in a Hula Hands Massage, a Jet Setter Rejuvenation massage or an after-sun soother—a massage followed by a coconut bath.
+If you are in the mood to pamper yourself, the Kahala spa is a top-rated spa in Oahu.
+Indulge in a Hula Hands Massage, a Jet Setter Rejuvenation massage or an after-sun soother—a massage followed by a coconut bath.

 Sunset & Dinner

-For a more casual experience try The Veranda—with seating inside as well as on the terrace and live music nightly from 7:30 to 11pm—this a perfect choice for families and those looking for a more relaxed environment.
+For a more casual Kahala Resort dining experience try The Veranda—with seating inside as well as on the terrace and live music nightly from 7:30 to 11pm—this a perfect choice for families and those looking for a more relaxed environment.

-The Kahala is truly what you make of it.
-A romantic getaway, a family vacation or a girl’s spa retreat—the Kahala is a luxurious and one of a kind experience.
+The Kahala hotel is truly what you make of it.
+A romantic getaway, a family vacation or a girl’s spa retreat—the Kahala is a luxurious and one-of-a-kind experience.

 WHEN TO VISIT OAHU